DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "...Ashlan."

-Kay looked at Ashlan, who has been busy driving, in profile.
+Kai looked at Ashlan, who has been busy driving, in profile.

 "Comparing to Ashlan that I know, you're far more strong."